—STRATEGIC ADVISORY FOR HUMAN-CENTERED EDUCATION

 As AI systems handle routine cognitive tasks, schools face an urgent question: what remains distinctly human?

-Connected Classroom identifies these capacities and develops practical frameworks for cultivating them.
+Connected Classroom identifies these capacities and develops practical solutions for cultivating them.
 Our research emerges from active K–12 practice tested in real classrooms, validated through over 40 publications, and refined through advisory work with schools and businesses navigating the AI transition.

 RESEARCH FOUNDATIONS